Improved parallel derandomization via finite automata with applications: Introduction

-\paragraph{Further optimizations} In both of these applications, and many others, the relevant automata are counters which track the running sum of certain statistics.
-Instead of keeping track of these exactly, we truncate the counters to within a few standard deviations of their means.
-This reduces the state space of the automata by roughly a square-root factor.
-Doing this while also preserving relevant Lipschitz properties of the automata is technically challenging and requires significant analysis.
+\paragraph{Further optimizations} In both our applications, the relevant automata are counters to accumulate the running sum of certain statistics.
+Instead of tracking these exactly, we reduce the state space by truncating the sums to within a few standard deviations of their means.
+Doing this while also preserving relevant Lipschitz properties is technically challenging and requires significant analysis.
 This optimization will be discussed in \cref{sec:counter}.

-The approximate MAX-CUT application (\cref{sec:max-cut}) requires a few additional problem-specific optimizations and arguments.
-In particular, to simulate the SDP rounding procedure efficiently, we (i) work with discretized truncated Gaussians and quantized counters, (ii) use a pessimistic estimator with a better Lipschitz constant, and (iii) we compute the transition matrices via FFT's to exploit their convolution structure.
-We believe that these optimizations may generalize to other (SDP) rounding procedures and other settings as well.
+The approximate MAX-CUT application (\cref{sec:max-cut}) requires a few additional optimizations.
+In particular, to simulate the SDP rounding procedure efficiently, we (i) use discretized truncated Gaussians and quantized counters, (ii) use a pessimistic estimator with a better Lipschitz constant, and (iii) compute the transition matrices via FFT's to exploit their convolution structure.
+We believe that these optimizations may generalize to other rounding procedures and other settings.